kaapstorm/pregnant_justice/src/03_pain_in_the_gut.rst

 rest of my life, but he's a great guy.
 You'll like him."

-.. note:: Monday December 12, 2022
+.. note:: Monday December 12, 2022.
+10:15 AM

-"Holy fuck."
+"Holy fuck," breathed Dr Peter Buchanan.

 "Hey, Doc, you can't do this to me.
 What is it?"
+Herman's worry was audible.

+But Peter wasn't listening.
+He moved even closer to the ultrasound monitor.
 "Fuck.
 Fuck fuck fuck.
 Justice Crowbell, there is something very important you haven't told me.
 Now either this is a joke in very poor taste on your part, or you have some extremely creative and sociopathic enemies."

 "This is not a joke."